codelings-net/codelings/debug/README.md

 The debugger should now be paused on the breakpoint and you can step through the program by pressing F11.
 You should be able to see the current values of the 16 local variables, most of them zero.
-In Chrome, you should also be able to see the WebAssembly value stack.
+In Chrome, you should also be able to see the WebAssembly values stack.

 ### Add the watch expression

-The expression dumps a few key stretches of WebAssembly memory.
-If you feel like customising the JavaScript code for `dump()`, it's in `debug.html`.
+The watch expression dumps a few key regions of WebAssembly memory.
+If you feel like customising the JavaScript code for `dump()`, it is in `debug.html`.

-The watch expressions to use are as follows:
+The expressions to use are as follows:

 ```javascript
 dump(memory0)  // Google Chrome